FertigLab/onboarding/docs/labevents.md

 ## Lab Parties

 To support lab camaraderie, Elana will host an annual winter holiday lab party and other outings during the year to celebrate team successes.
 All lab members are encouraged to attend.
-Although these events are informal, the lab code of conduct will still be maintained at these events.
-Trainees are expected to drink responsibly if alcohol is provided and they are of age.

 ## Scheduling